 At its worst, snoring can be a symptom of a condition called obstructive sleep apnoea, where you actually stop breathing while you’re asleep and your body wakes itself up to deal with the situation.
 Over time, this can increase your chances of high blood pressure, heart attack and stroke.

 You can’t cure snoring.
 What you can do is manage it.
-We’ve asked our smart network of UK doctors for their top tips on how to have a quieter night’s sleep.
+We’ve asked our smart network of UK doctors for their top tips on how to stop snoring and have a quieter night’s sleep.

 Why do you snore?